nandedamana/improved-tnum-mul/README.md

 The above output shows the new algorithm was an improvement over the current one in 285k cases, and worse in 17k, while preserving the precision in 229k cases.
-It achieved optimality in in 81% compared to the 38% obtained by the current algorithm.
+It achieved optimality in in 81% cases compared to the 38% obtained by the current algorithm.

 Notes: